zsparal/api-documentation/source/payments/refunds.rst

 Refunds
 =======
 A *refund* allows an amount to be returned to your customer.
-The refunded amount will be withheld from your next settlement.
+The refunded amount will be deducted from your Mollie account balance.

+Refunds for regular payment integrations are created using the :doc:`Refunds API </reference/v2/refunds-api/overview>`.

+To create refunds for order-based integrations, please refer to the :doc:`Create order refund endpoint </reference/v2/refunds-api/create-order-refund>` instead.

-Refunds are created using the :doc:`/reference/v2/refunds-api/create-refund`.
-When using Orders, we recommend using the :doc:`/reference/v2/orders-api/create-order-refund` instead.
-Additionally, you can `create refunds manually
+Next to the API endpoint, you can also `create refunds manually
 <https://help.mollie.com/hc/en-us/articles/115000014489-How-do-I-refund-a-payment-to-one-of-my-consumers->`_ via the
 Mollie Dashboard.

 Most payment methods support refunds.
-Refunds are not available for paysafecard and gift cards.
+Refunds are not available for some payment methods, however, such as paysafecard and gift cards.

-Refunds support descriptions, which we will show in the Mollie Dashboard, your exports and pass to your customer if possible.
+Refunds support descriptions.
+We will show the given description in your Mollie Dashboard and in your exports, and we will pass it along to your customer's bank or card issuer if possible.

 .. _refund-statuses: